 Chief Executive Officer of CH2M HILL Plateau Remediation Company (CHPRC)

 John has more than 30 years of experience leading operations and projects including 27 years in U.S. Department of Energy (DOE) nuclear project management.
 He has managed multibillion-dollar programs, improved safety performance and ensured cost-effective project completion on schedule and within budget.
 John brings to this project experience from CH2M HILL (Federal Nuclear Group), Kaiser Hill (Rocky Flats), Safe Sites of Colorado (Rocky Flats), British Nuclear Fuels, Inc. (Oak Ridge, TN and Sellafield, UK), Rocky Mountain Remediation Services & EG&G, Inc., and Westinghouse Electric.
 Most recently, he served as the as Chief Operating Officer of CHPRC.
 He was previously Director, Environmental Management for the Nevada National Security Site/Nevada Test Site, providing direction and leadership for all of the environmental management and waste operations scope.
-John earned his Bachelor of Science and Masters of Science in Chemical Engineering from The Pennsylvania State University.

 Senior Vice President & Branch Director, RBC Wealth Management

-Brad Fisher has served as the branch director and financial consultant for RBC Wealth Management since July 2006.
+Brad Fisher has served as the branch director and financial advisor for RBC Wealth Management since July 2006.
 Prior to this position, he was a financial advisor and branch office manager at Piper Jaffray for 21 years.

 A native of the Tri-Cities, Fisher has been actively involved in community service in the area and is a former Mayor and councilmember of the City of Kennewick.
 He presently serves on the board of directors of the Tri-City Development Council (TRIDEC) and as a member of Tri-Cities Evolution, a local governance task force.
 Past service includes as a board member of the Children’s Reading Foundation of the Mid-Columbia, the Tri-Cities Cancer Center Foundation, the Columbia Basin College Foundation, co-chairman of the Tri-Cities Goodwill Games Organizing Committee and member of Richland Rotary.
 Fisher attended the University of Washington and earned his bachelor’s degree in Business Administration from Washington State University in 1979.